andreww5au/PaSD-client/README.md

 ## SMARTbox register map

-SMARTboxes have a pair of digital rotary switches on the fixed (non field-replaceable) chassis to set the Modbus address, allowing a range from 00-00.
+SMARTboxes have jumper sockets on the fixed (non field-replaceable) chassis to set the Modbus address, allowing a range from 01-99 decimal.
 Values from 1-24 will be used as Modbus addresses for the 24 physical SMARTboxes in a station, the rest of the range is reserved for use in development and maintenance/testing.
+For example, the firmware might be configured to go into various test modes for addresses in the range 25-99.

 The SMARTbox registers are divided into two blocks of contiguous addresses.
-The first block (starting at register 1) contains all of the values that need to be polled at regular intervals (mostly read-only registers).
-The second block (starting at register 1001) contains configuration data written by the MCCS after power-up, and does not need to be read after that.
+The first block (starting at register 1) contains all the values that need to be polled at regular intervals (mostly read-only registers).
+The second block (starting at register 1001) contains configuration data written to the smartbox by the MCCS after power-up, and does not need to be read back by the MCCS after that.

 ### Polled registers: